dariushazimi/git_tutorial/README.md

 	git log --pretty=oneline
 	git log 544fa..583fa^ # to go back one commit from that point and view the history git log 544fa..583fa~3 # to go back 3 commit from that point and view the history

+### GO from 3 head ago to the current head.
+Think about the navigation and direction you want to go.

+	git log HEAD^^^..HEAD